 9. Does the pin have a serial number?

 Recently, Disney have started issuing serial numbers to the back of the pins (not all pins as of yet though).
 If it is a newish pin I would always recommend checking that the serial number is there just to make sure it is a genuine Disney pin.
 (The serial number is the black writing on the pin).
+I would make sure that you check the quality of the serial number.
+Make sure that there are no blurrings in the font and that the numbers are not squashed together, as some fakes have started to add serial numbers to their pins!

 10. Does the pin make a “PING” when it hits a hard surface?